-Aerospace juggernauts SpaceX, Boeing and now Amazon hope to drastically improve satellite internet, one batch of low-orbiting satellites at a time.
-The most recent SpaceX launch added 60 satellites to their active fleet, an early fraction of the nearly 12,000 the company plans to set into orbit in the coming months.
+Aerospace juggernauts SpaceX, Boeing and now Amazon hope to drastically improve satellite internet, one batch of low-earth orbiting (LEO) satellites at a time.
+The LEO satellite business has seen extremely fast growth, most evident by SpaceX’s Starlink, the company’s satellite internet constellation that provides satellite internet coverage to over 30 countries.
+The most recent SpaceX satellite launch on Sept.
+10, 2022, added 34 Starlink satellites to its active fleet of over 3,000, an early fraction of the nearly 12,000 the company plans to set into orbit in the near future.

 These aren’t your typical satellites